silvestreh/onScreen/README.md

 #### Installation

-OnScreen ~~is now~~ will be available on NPM.
+OnScreen is available on NPM.
 To install it open a terminal and run…

 ```shell
 npm install onscreen